OfficeDev/VBA-content/VBA/Excel-VBA/articles/excel-improving-calcuation-performance.md

- **RangeTimer** indicates that the 2000 formulas in column C calculate in 3.7 milliseconds compared to the 80 milliseconds for column B. This change has a performance improvement factor of only80/3.7=22 instead of 500 because there is a small overhead per formula.
+ **RangeTimer** indicates that the 2000 formulas in column C calculate in 3.7 milliseconds compared to the 80 milliseconds for column B. This change has a performance improvement factor of only 80/3.7=22 instead of 500 because there is a small overhead per formula.